An investment in real property comes with ongoing costs to maintain property value, extend its useful life and meet property standards.

 provides access for persons with disabilities

-promotes energy or water conservation; or
+promotes energy or water conservation

 maintains or improves the security of the residential complex or part of it